sxcdennis/Linux-Guides/lvm.md

 2. Mount the filesystem.

-## Example of reducing logcial volume
+## Example of reducing logical volume